xiaoxiae/slama.dev/_posts/2022-06-27-groups-transformations-updaters.md

 {% manim_video 2-AddRemoveExample %}

 We'll cover the scene functionality in-depth in one of the upcoming parts in the series.
-For now, it's sufficient to know that the scene objects have a determined order in which they are rendered, which is determined primarily by their `z` coordinate (yes, even the 2D objects have a `z` coordinate) and secondarily by the order they were added to the scene (newer objects on top, older on the bottom).
+For now, it's sufficient to know that the scene objects have a set order in which they are rendered, which is determined primarily by their `z_index` (something different than their \(z\) coordinate) and secondarily by the order they were added to the scene (newer objects on top, older on the bottom).

 ```py
 from manim import *